-Dog training treats are great tools for helping to teach your dog various behaviors and skills.
-They not only serve as a great way to provide positive reinforcement, they also help to motivate your canine and capture his attention.
+Dog training treats are great tools for helping to teach your large dog or puppy various behaviors and skills.
+They not only serve as a great way to provide positive reinforcement, but they also help to motivate your canine and capture his attention.

-But some options are better than others, and you’ll want to select the best dog training treats available in order to meet the desired results.
+But some options are better than others, and you’ll want to select the best training treats available in order to meet the desired results.
 You’ll also want to be sure that the treats you provide are healthy and safe for your dog, and that they won’t lead to health problems.